 Forced convection, external flow

 In analysing the heat ttransfer associated with the flow past the exterior surface of a solid, the situation is complicated by phenomena such as boundary layer separation.
 Various authors have correlated charts and graphs for different geometries and flow conditions.
-For flow parallel to a plane surface, where χ is the distance from the edge and is the height of the boundary layer, a mean Nusselt number can be calculated using the Colburn analogy.
+For flow parallel to a plane surface, where χ is the distance from the edge and L is the height of the boundary layer, a mean Nusselt number can be calculated using the Colburn analogy.

 Thom correlation